Paciorkowski-Lab/SOLVE-Brain/README.md

 *****
 Installation on Windows

 We haven't made SOLVE-Brain Windows compatible yet.
-You can probably this through installing Cygwin (http://ww.cygwin.com/), but we haven't tested in this environment yet.
+You can probably do this through installing Cygwin (http://ww.cygwin.com/), but we haven't tested in this environment yet.